Lessons Learned: Social Media Mistakes To Avoid After An Accident

 1. Don’t Share Details About Your Accident

 Being injured in a car accident can be a traumatic experience.
-So, it is natural for people to want to share details not just about the accident itself, but also their injuries and information about how they are progressing with their recovery.
-Social media is a place to inform all your friends and family members at the same time.
+It is natural for people to want to share details on their Facebook or Instagram not just about the accident itself, but also their injuries and information about how they are progressing with their recovery.
+Good rule of thumb is to never discuss your car accident or post any information about it on social media.

 2. Do Not Post Photos or Videos Pertaining to the Accident

-Do not post updates about your medical condition, doctor’s visits, or medical procedures you may have had.
+Once the dust settles, you will begin to feel pain likely while still at the scene of the car accident.
+Take photos and videos of all visible personal injuries you have sustained, but do not post those on social media.
+Especially important is to refrain posting photos or updates about your medical condition, doctor’s visits, or medical procedures you may have.
 Don’t list medications or medical equipment you’ve had to use.
 If you are raising money with a GoFundMe campaign or any other type of crowd-funding campaign, put minimum details about the accident and your injuries, as this information may be used against you.

 4. Make Sure Family Members Don’t Make Social Media Mistakes

 While you may not post about your accident or injuries online, others might post things about you.
 For example, if you attend a party or gathering, a friend might take a photo of you and post it on their Facebook feed.
 Let people know in advance that you do not want photos of you “tagged” or posted anywhere online.
 If you are dancing with your friends, it may seem harmless at that time.
 But what about during your deposition when you are laying out how badly you were hurt and how much pain and suffering you’ve had since the crash.
 The insurance company lawyers love cross-examining witnesses with photos posted on social media that contradict the extent or severity of their claimed injuries.
 We always say that when your claim is opened, you should act as if you are being followed by private investigators and be on your best behavior.